Mehulcodes1/Cure-Genie/README.md

 To retrain the image model, use train_model.py.

-🤖 Made by a Beginner | For the Gemma 3n Hackathon Built as part of a personal learning project and hackathon submission by Mehul Srivastava.
+🤖 Made by a Beginner | For the Gemma 3n Hackathon

+Built as part of a personal learning project and hackathon submission by We Codex.